Auax/arp-spoofer/readme.md

 ---
 # Run:
-Run the application with the following command:
+Run the application with the following command (as sudo / root):
 - `python3 spoof.py -t <target_ip_address> -lh <host_ip_address>`

 If the argument `-lh` is not defined.
 It will be automatically assigned to `192.168.1.1`.